MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 	stringsAsFactors = TRUE, missingValueString = "M", rowsPerRead = 200000)
 ~~~~

-If the *outFile* argument had been omitted, the returned *airData* object would be a data frame containing the data.
-Since the imported data is being stored in an .xdf file, *rxImport* returns an .xdf data source object.
-This object represents the .xdf data file, but doesn’t take up much memory.
-It can be used in many other RevoScaleR objects interchangeably with a data frame.
+If you leave out the *outFile* argument, the return *airData* object is a data frame containing the data.
+Including *outFile* creates an .xdf file, a type of file recognized by ScaleR.

+Given an .xdf input file, *rxImport* returns an .xdf data source object.
+This object represents the data source, but doesn’t take up much memory.
+It can be used in many other ScaleR objects interchangeably with a data frame.

-To get basic information about the data set and variables, we use *rxGetInfo*:
+To get basic information about the data set and variables, use *rxGetInfo*:
 ~~~~
 	rxGetInfo(airData, getVarInfo = TRUE)
 ~~~~
-which results in the following output:
+It returns in the following output:
 ~~~~
 	File name: C:\YourOutputPath\airExample.xdf
 	Number of observations: 6e+05